meerkat-manor/marti/pattern.md

 with the data file or document.

-A document includes unstructered data, letters, pictures, binary objects while data files could be though of as strutured data that is describes multiple records.
+A document includes unstructered data, letters, pictures, binary objects while data files could be though of as structured data that is describes multiple records.

 ### Assurance Problem

 **How does the recipient know they have received all related files, the provenance, it is immutable and assurance on quality?**

-Many organisations have used the file name as the carrier of this information but this has limits.
+Many organizations have used the file name as the carrier of this information but this has limits.

 ## Efficiency Problem